 In 2007-08, Historic Environment Scotland worked with the Campaign for Real Ale to assess Scotland’s public houses for listing.
 As a result of the project, 11 pubs were listed and 33 of the records for the existing listed pubs were updated.

-Download our booklet about Scotland’s pubs and visit our Heritage Portal to search for listed public houses.
+Visit our Heritage Portal to search for listed public houses.

 Our book of 20 detachable postcards featuring some of Glasgow and Edinburgh’s most historic and beautiful pubs is also available for sale online.